rojve70/WebGIS-Projects/README.md

-**Title:** WebGIS Integrated Infrastructure Management: Valves, Pipelines, and Buildings
+# WebGIS Integrated Infrastructure Management: Valves, Pipelines, and Buildings

 **Description:** I focused on managing valves, pipelines, and buildings through a structured web GIS project.
 I applied front-end and back-end skills to build two versions of a web portal: a simple version utilizing only front-end technologies and a sophisticated version integrating back-end repairs and real-time data capabilities.
 This comprehensive development experience bridges the gap between theory and practical application in real-world scenarios.